-George Finlayson quotes
+George Finlayson famous quotes

 • Is it a particularly British trait to so utterly adore truly appalling men, from Tony Hancock through to Steptoe and Alf Garnett, Captain Mainwaring, Rigsby, Del Boy, Victor Meldrew and on to David Brent from The Office.
 The most deeply adored characters are all simply vile.